-To overcome this issue, we have based our proof of theorem \textbf{B} on techniques coming from \cite{bonatti-guelman}.
-In that work they provide many tools for the analysis of the germ of a hyperbolic flow in the neighbourhood of a boundary component of an immersed Birkhoff section.
+To deal with this obstruction we use techniques coming from \cite{bonatti-guelman}.
+In that work, the authors provide many tools for the analysis of the germ of a hyperbolic flow in the neighborhood of a boundary component of an immersed Birkhoff section.
 When the Birkhoff section is nicely embedded in the $3$-manifold, a property that they call \emph{tame}, it is possible to reconstruct the germ of the periodic orbit as a function of the first return map on the interior of the surface.

+\begin{rem} It has been subsequently observed that it is possible to write an alternative proof of Theorem \textbf{B}, based on completely different methods coming from \cite{barbot_charact_flots_Anosov} and \cite{fenley_Anosov}.
+See \cite{iakovoglou_Thesis} for a sketch of this argument.
+(We thank the referee for pointing out this alternative proof.) \end{rem}

-\subsubsection{Construction of the hyperbolic models.}
+\subsubsection{Construction of the hyperbolic models}

-One strategy for the problem of finding a smooth representative of a given expansive dynamical systems is as follows: First, by some modification process construct a smooth model expected to be equivalent to the original one; and second, prove that the smooth model is actually equivalent to the original dynamical system by some stability argument.
-We can put this in practice in the case of transitive topological Anosov flows due to the existence of Birkhoff sections.
+One strategy for the problem of finding a smooth representative of a given expansive dynamical system is as follows: First, by some modification process we construct a smooth model expected to be equivalent to the original one; and second, we prove that the smooth model is actually equivalent to the original dynamical system by some stability argument.
+We can put this in practice in the case of transitive topologically Anosov flows due to the existence of Birkhoff sections.